 "Screw off," Bolgmon retorted with a glare.
 "D'you like sleeping in the dirt, Grandis?
 I thought we were done with that crap years ago!"

 "Can't be helped," Blitzmon spoke up, sitting up again and looking over at the cyborg Digimon.
-"After that battle at the World Tree eight months ago, the Royal Knights have really been cracking down on mercenary teams because of all the mercs involved in the battle."
+"After that battle at the World Tree a couple years ago, the Royal Knights have really been cracking down on mercenary teams because of all the mercs involved in the battle."

 "Tch," GrandisKuwagamon scoffed.
 "They could have at least taken that damn tree down…" he muttered.

 "…Of course, they only go after the more unscrupulous teams and companies like ours," Blitzmon continued.
 "The moral, do-gooder 'mercenary' groups get a free pass."

 "Kowloon's got hundreds of members but those knights still want to take us down?"
 Bolgmon asked.
 "Our company's only got three members; the three of us!"

 "Maybe, but you saw the wanted posters yourself, remember?"
 GrandisKuwagamon reminded him.
 "We're small but effective.
 Not to mention the messes we left behind on a few jobs.
 I'm not surprised we showed up in their sights."

 Blitzmon nodded.
 "We should think about moving that fire deeper into the cave.
 If any scouts pass by, they'll be able to see it."

 Bolgmon glanced into the dark of the cave and then over his shoulder to the outside.
 "You guys go ahead.
 No frigging way I'm going in there."